pranavsmoghe/pranavsmoghe/README.md

   <h3> I'm pre-final year student interested in Machine Learning and Complex Systems.</h3>
 </p>

- - 📖 Reading up on Machine Learning and the Philosophy of AI
+ 📖 Reading up on Machine Learning and the Philosophy of AI

- - <i>and React, Python, C++</i>
+ <i>and React, Python, C++</i>

- - 🧬 Complexity Science intrigues me
+ 🧬 Complexity Science intrigues me

- - 🏛️ Also into History, Philosophy and the History of Philosophy
+ 🏛️ Also into History, Philosophy and the History of Philosophy

- - and ofcourse, the Philosophy of History
+ and ofcourse, the Philosophy of History

  <p align="center">
-  <h4> Full Stack | Typescript | Competitive Programming </h4>
+  <h4> Machine Learning | C++ | Competitive Programming </h4>
    </p>

 <!--  -->